e-clearing-net/OCHP/OCHP-direct.md

- ok             | Data accepted and processed. partly         | Not all control parameters could be applied. not-found      | Given EVSE-ID is not known to the operator. not-supported  | Given EVSE-ID does not support OCHP-direct. invalid-id     | The DirectId is not valid or has expired. server         | Internal server error.
+ ok             | Data accepted and processed. partly         | Not all control parameters could be applied. not-found      | Given EVSE-ID is not known to the operator. not-supported  | Given EVSE-ID does not support OCHP_direct_. invalid-id     | The DirectId is not valid or has expired. server         | Internal server error.

 ### DirectId *class*

-The session ID for one OCHP-direct charging process.
+The session ID for one OCHP_direct_ charging process.
 The ID is created by the operator and used to reference the session by the provider.
 Must be unique per Operator-ID.
 There are two events that create a new DirectId:

  * A successful call to SelectEvse by the provider
- * Local start of a charging session (i.e. via RFID) for a OCHP-direct enabled Contract-ID at a OCHP-direct enabled EVSE
+ * Local start of a charging session (i.e. via RFID) for a OCHP_direct_ enabled Contract-ID at a OCHP_direct_ enabled EVSE

 ```regex
 [A-Z0-9\-]{1,255}